Shubhashis-Roy/Company-Portfolio/README.md

 ### Description

 - It's an company Company Portfio Website.
 Build as a freelance.
-- My roll is to build Back-end and manage DataBase.
+- My role is to build Back-end and manage DataBase.

 ### Technologies: